What does a Business Intelligence Analyst do?

 - Proven experience as a Business Intelligence Analyst or similar role.

-- Proficiency in data analysis tools such as SQL, Tableau, Power BI, or similar.
+- Proficient in data visualization tools such as Tableau, Power BI, or similar.

 Is becoming a Business Intelligence Analyst a good career path?